Tag Archives: vietnam war

 The people of England have been led in Mesopotamia into a trap from which it will be hard to escape with dignity and honour.
 They have been tricked into it by a steady withholding of information.
 The Bagdad communiqués are belated, insincere, incomplete.
 Things have been far worse than we have been told, our administration more bloody and inefficient than the public knows.
 It is a disgrace to our imperial record, and may soon be too inflamed for any ordinary cure.
 We are to-day not far from a disaster.”

-Krepinevech, like Lawrence before him was right, but he was not the only one. in 1993 Ronald H Spector in his book wrote:
+Krepinevech, like Lawrence before him was right, but he was not the only one.
+In 1993 Ronald H Spector wrote in his book After Tet:

 “Americans dislike problems without solutions.
 Almost from the beginning of the U.S. involvement in Vietnam they have attempted to find “lessons” in the war.
 The controversy about the appropriate lessons to be learned continues with the same vigor and lack of coherence as the debates about the war itself.